Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions

-In this work, we apply topic modeling to dijet and $\gamma+$jet samples from \textsc{Pyquen}~\cite{pyquen}, which is a Monte Carlo event generator that simulates medium-induced energy loss of partons in heavy-ion collisions.
-This method relies on the assumption that these dijet and $\gamma$+jet samples are mixtures of the same underlying quark- and gluon-initiated jet distributions, except with different quark and gluon fractions.
-We follow Refs.~\cite{metodiev-topic-of-jets,brewer} and use jet constituent multiplicity distributions to extract the quark and gluon fractions in these jet samples, separately in simulations of proton-proton and heavy-ion collisions.
-We then use these fractions to extract quark and gluon jet substructure observables in proton-proton and heavy-ion collisions.
-We find that this data-driven method to access quark and gluon jet substructure agrees qualitatively with the substructure of quark- and gluon-initiated jets as defined from Monte Carlo-level information.
-This suggests the potential for a fully data-driven procedure to extract quark- and gluon-initiated jet spectra and substructure experimentally.
+In this work, we apply topic modeling to dijet and photon-jet ($\gamma+$jet) samples from \textsc{Pyquen}~\cite{pyquen}, which is a Monte Carlo event generator that simulates medium-induced energy loss of partons in heavy-ion collisions.
+In Section~\ref{sec:topics} we discuss the topic modeling approach, which relies on the assumption that dijet and $\gamma$+jet samples are mixtures of the same underlying quark- and gluon-initiated jet distributions, except with different quark and gluon fractions.
+In Section~\ref{sec:simulations} we discuss the samples we use, and in Section~\ref{sec:topicresults} we use jet constituent multiplicity distributions to extract the quark and gluon fractions in these jet samples, separately in simulations of proton-proton and heavy-ion collisions.
+In Section~\ref{sec:substructure} we use these fractions to extract quark and gluon jet substructure observables in proton-proton and heavy-ion collisions.
+The quark and gluon jet substructure accessed using this data-driven method agree qualitatively with the substructure of quark- and gluon-initiated jets as defined from Monte Carlo-level information.
+This suggests the potential for an entirely data-driven procedure to experimentally extract quark and gluon jet substructure and their modification.
+In Section~\ref{sec:thermal} we show that these results are robust to Gaussian smearing of the multiplicity distribution, suggesting the possibility of using this technique in the large background present in heavy-ion collisions.